Alex Szőke: Career

-In 2022, he won one of the bronze medals in his event at the Matteo Pellicone Ranking Series held in Rome, Italy.
+In 2022, Szőke won one of the bronze medals in his event at the Matteo Pellicone Ranking Series held in Rome, Italy.
 He competed in the 97 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+Szőke competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his first match and he did not qualify for the Olympics.
+Szőke also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.